Key takeaways:

 It’s easy to overlook important aspects that can lead to poor user experience and missed conversion opportunities.
 Here are some common mistakes to avoid, along with tips for how to improve your page’s effectiveness:

-• Lack of clear CTA or confusing user journey
+- Lack of a clear CTA or a confusing user journey

 Not matching messages between ads and landing pages